 But pegging its roots does not dispute its truth.
 And it goes without saying that nearly all modernist literature of the first half of the twentieth century was colored by just this sense of loss and diminishment.
 My issue is not with claiming a loss per se.
 It is with the nature of that loss.

-For the regret expressed by the mythmakers is rooted in historical and ethical generalizations that cannot face real scrutiny.
+For the regret expressed by these mythologizers is rooted in historical and ethical generalizations that cannot face real scrutiny.
 I count seven serious errors in their analysis, any one of which would prove a fatal blow to their version of events.

 I have yet to see a straightforward answer to this question from any of these thinkers, but I think I can provide one that they conspicuously avoid supplying.
 While we see no less moral controversy before Descartes than we’ve seen since, the grounds of the argument have shifted.
 The unanimity was not in the truth and goodness claims offered by pre-modern thinkers.
 It was in their mode of justification.
 What writers like MacIntyre and Chesterton wish to return to is the power of authority as a warrant.
 Granted, they locate the source of that authority in different places, for MacIntyre the culture and for Chesterton dogma, but both revere tradition.
 It was authority that the eighteenth century attacked and defeated, something only made possible by the glaring deficiencies religious authority made manifest during the awful decades of the Reformation (see “The Fragility of Religious Authority“).

-But it is not likely that academics trained in the arts and humanities would seek out the counsel of the college of sciences.
+But it is not likely that academics trained in theology, the arts, and humanities would seek out the counsel of the college of sciences.
 For the first two-thirds of the twentieth century, they attempted a flanking attack that drew its power from some of the more gruesome scientific accomplishments of that difficult time.
 This tactic might be called the “Mary Shelley” argument: that natural science freed from moral restraint would create abominations.
 It did.
 The killing fields of the Great War faded into nightmare only to be replaced by the genocides that followed, and then by total war and the specter of the mushroom cloud.
-We may be too close to that era to appreciate how powerfully these prophecies affected culture during the Cold War.
+We may have forgotten how powerfully these prophecies affected culture during the Cold War.
 Scientistic utopias of the Brave New World or 1984 variety may have seemed possible, even likely, but history has shown them to be the fifth mistake of the reactionary mythmakers.
 The technology produced by the scientific revolution has not diminished human flourishing; the consensus judgment is that it has improved it.
-It is a gross ingratitude to decry the advances in public health, human comfort, and human knowledge that are empiricism’s bequest.
+It is a gross ingratitude to decry the advances in public health, social mobility, and human knowledge that are empiricism’s bequest.
 Would anyone be willing to trade today’s life for that of the sixteenth century?
 The cry of the Luddites and the counterculture seems to be fading.
 At any rate, the technologies that natural science has wrought are so woven into the fabric of world culture today, it is far more difficult to imagine a successful primitivist rebellion now than it would have been a century or even a generation ago.

 The mythmakers were more perceptive in tracing some of the cultural products of a technocentric culture.
 Perhaps it was natural that they would characterize the popular view of science in terms reminiscent of the laity and the clergy.
 After all, this was their preferred social structure.
 They were correct in seeing the layman as befuddled and overawed by the new priesthood of scientists, viewing their accomplishments as equally mysterious and inexplicable.
 This credulity is a major motive for the human sciences’ efforts to ape the terminology and training of the natural sciences, though, of course, without their successes.
 It is perhaps more the laymen than the scientists who merit the charge of scientism, for an exaggeration of the capabilities of science analogous to magic can only succeed for the outsider.
 No practitioner of modern natural science could perpetuate such a hoax from within the discipline.
 For laymen, pseudo-scientists and some practitioners of soft science, such overblown claims with their echoes of the early prophets of true science might impress nonspecialists for awhile.
 I should add that popular cosmology is sometimes guilty of that charge, particularly when it attempts to confront questions of the universe’s origin that depend on shaky theoretical underpinnings.
 What this popular scientism does lead to is a misunderstanding of the nature of moral thinking, but it is an error the mythmakers share.
 The layman yearns for moral certitude somehow produced through the methodology of science.
 The mythmakers are right to condemn this is a false hope, for no “ought” can ever derive from even the most certain “is.”
 Or to put it in liberal arts terms, no imperatives from the indicative.
 Every capability of science requires a moral injunction to direct it, and that injunction can never be derived from the science that serves it.
 Medical science may extend life, but it may not decree that life ought to be extended.
 But the nostalgia for the moral directives of religious authority are, like their historical narrative itself, a longing for a myth.
 Authority of any kind must founder on disagreement.
 It cannot resolve dispute within its own mode of warrant.
 Neither empirical science nor religious authority can provide certain moral guidance in a multicultural climate.
 What can?